martinezun/ImageLoaderDroid/README.md

 ImageLoaderDroid
 ================

 Android Library to load image from URL

+It uses **HttpClient** to load image from remote server and **AsyncTask** to do it asynchronously.

 Example usage: